Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 Late-stage CF drug pipeline overview

-The CF Foundation hosts the largest CF clinical trials network in the world, called the Therapeutics Development Network.
+The CF Foundation hosts the largest Cystic Fibrosis clinical trials network in the world, called the Therapeutics Development Network.
 This network is funding or facilitating an extensive amount of drugs in development, including more and improved CFTR modulators and therapies to address the wide array of complications CF patients may encounter.

 “More than 20 drugs are being developed for complications, including anti-infective agents, anti-inflammatories, mucociliary clearance therapies, and nutritional agents,” said the spokesperson for the CF Foundation.